 What are the frequent problems regarding acoustic treatment for which our customers contact us?

-Most of the problems are caused by the reverberation, the echo in a room, or rather the D.I.Y. treatment of them which causes secondary problems i.e. the over-dampening of the high frequencies.
-Many people use styrofoam or foam if they notice some kind of anomaly in their room.
+Most of the problems are caused by the reverberation time, reflections, the echo in a room, or recording studio or rather the D.I.Y. or acoustic foam treatment of them which causes secondary problems i.e. the over-dampening of the high frequencies.
+Many people use styrofoam or acoustic foam if they notice some kind of anomaly in their room or studio.

-The first job should be to attenuate bass frequencies
+The first task should be to attenuate bass frequencies

 Another common problem in room acoustics is over dampening.
 If somebody picks up some information about the treatment of echo and purchases some bass absorbers, he or she can easily over- dampen the bass which also makes the listening to music or watching movies unpleasant.